- Engineering Capability IntroductionGlycerin Refined

 The Benefits of Glycerin in Skincare

 In the world of skincare, there are several hardworking ingredients that get very little attention but can be vital to the performance of a skincare product.
-Refined glycerin’s uses in skincare are numerous, but first, what is ?is one such ingredient!
+Glycerin is one such ingredient!
+Refined glycerin’s uses in skincare are numerous, but first, what is glycerin?

-is a natural component of healthy skin.
-It’s also known as and , the latter being the term most often seen in studies about this ingredient.
+Glycerin is a natural component of healthy skin.
+It’s also known as glycerine and glycerol, the latter being the term most often seen in studies about this ingredient.

 Whether derived from vegetable or animal sources, or made from glycerine refining equipment, glycerin is hygroscopic.
 What that means is that glycerin can draw moisture from the air around us and help keep that moisture in skin.
 Another word for hygroscopic is humectant.
 Other humectants include propylene glycol, AHAs such as glycolic acid, hyaluronic acid, sodium hyaluronate, and sorbitol.

 Research has shown that glycerin mimics what’s known as skin’s natural moisturizing factor (NMF), which is why it’s compatible with all skin types, of all ages.
 Replenishing skin’s NMF is important because it becomes depleted as we age, are subject to environmental exposure, and use irritating ingredients like denatured alcohol.

 Needless to say, glycerin is good for skin!